gcloudrig/gcloudrig/README.md

 ### Optional setup
 -  Get a free public hostname for your private ZeroTier IP at [Duck DNS](https://www.duckdns.org/).
    -  If you want a hostname for your dynamic public IP as well, you'll need to install a DDNS client or a startup script.
-- Restrict public access to RDP ports by modifying the `default-allow-rdp` rule in (VPC Firewall)[https://cloud.google.com/vpc/docs/using-firewalls].
+- Restrict public access to RDP ports by modifying the `default-allow-rdp` rule in [VPC Firewall](https://cloud.google.com/vpc/docs/using-firewalls).

 ## Manual software installation
 If you answered No to automatic installation during `./setup.sh`, run `./scale-up.sh` and a clean Windows Server instance will be created.

-Run `./reset-windows-password.sh` to get the IP, Username and Password, then connect to your instance with (Remote Desktop)[https://www.microsoft.com/p/microsoft-remote-desktop/9wzdncrfj3ps].
+Run `./reset-windows-password.sh` to get the IP, Username and Password, then connect to your instance with [Remote Desktop](https://www.microsoft.com/p/microsoft-remote-desktop/9wzdncrfj3ps).
 See [Creating Passwords for Windows Instances](https://cloud.google.com/compute/docs/instances/windows/creating-passwords-for-windows-instances) and [Connecting to Windows Instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance#windows) for more info.

 We recomend the following software, but feel free to find your own:
 - Install [GRID® drivers for virtual workstations](https://cloud.google.com/compute/docs/gpus/add-gpus#installing_gridwzxhzdk37_drivers_for_virtual_workstations)